 Be careful when removing the light bulb.
 Please be aware of your local ordinances in disposing old bulbs.
-These bulbs should be disposed in a safe and correct manner:
+These bulbs should be disposed in a safe and correct manner.

-Just inside the sliding door of the cabinet and toward the ceiling you will find a florescent bulb.
+Inside the cabinet and toward the ceiling in front of the evaporator coil you will find a florescent blub.

 There are light bulbs located under the cabinet shelving.
-(TDBD Models Only!)